Chiliques

 Chiliques is a stratovolcano located in the Antofagasta Region of Chile.

 Chiliques is capped off by a 500 m wide summit crater, which contains two crater lakes.
 One of these lakes is found in the northern part and the other east-southeastern part.
 The volcano is formed by rocks ranging from andesite to dacite; the andesites of the main stratocone building phase contain pyroxene.
 Together with Tumisa, Leija and Cordón de Puntas Negras it forms a northwest-trending volcano alignment.

 The first part of Chiliques to form was a block lava field, which still crops out northeast of the main volcano to a distance of 6.5 km.
 Lava flows with lengths of up to 10 km then constructed the stratovolcano proper and were later buried by shorter (up to 5 km) lava flows that cover a surface of 16.26 km2 around the summit crater.
 The Cerro Overo maar northeast of Chiliques is occasionally considered the last phase of Chiliques's activity, and the two have erupted rocks with similar chemical composition but later research suggests that they are unrelated.
 There is no evidence for historical activity.

-Over years, Chiliques has been monitored from space by ASTER imagery.
+Over the years, Chiliques has been monitored from space by ASTER imagery.
 In 2002, the imagery showed evidence of a temperature anomaly on Chiliques, which occasionally reached a scale of 15 C-change.
 This temperature anomaly may reflect either thermal events in crater lakes or fumarolic activity, although evidence for the occurrence of either is equivocal.
 Some of the anomalies were observed in the crater and others on the upper slopes of the volcano.
 This anomaly lasted only a few months.
 A subsequent expedition to the crater found no evidence of eruptions nor of any anomalous temperatures in the crater lake.
 Future eruptions are likely going to be lava flows and only impact the immediate surroundings of the volcano, although larger eruptions may impact the roads around Huaytiquina pass and Socaire.